onespacemedia/cms/docs/helpers.md

 We use this in our [OSM Jet](https://github.com/onespacemedia/osm-jet) admin skin to generate a "click to copy public preview URL" function.
 If your model does not implement a `get_absolute_url()` method, this method will return `None`.

 `cms.admin.OnlineBaseAdmin` is the companion `ModelAdmin` for this model; derivatives of OnlineBase should probably inherit from this for their user model.
-It defines `PUBLICATION_FIELDS`, which you can use on your model's admin thusly:
+It defines `PUBLICATION_FIELDS`, which you can use on your model's admin like this:

 ```python
 class YourModelAdmin(OnlineBaseAdmin):